Skip to main content

 • Trash Pulls should typically be used as a last-resort since they might be misinterpreted.

-Interaction with Trash Double Ignition
+Interaction Between the Trash Pull and Trash Double Ignition

 • Trash Pulls and Trash Double Ignition are initiated in nearly the exact same way, so this can be confusing.